-National holidays such as Thanksgiving and Martin Luther King, Jr. Day are marked throughout the year with an emphasis on the aspects of these holidays that are most relevant to the children.
+Many national holidays are marked throughout the year with an emphasis on the aspects of these holidays that are most relevant to the children.
 In keeping with our commitment to hachnasat orchim (welcoming guests) - our practice of radical inclusivity - there are also opportunities for the children to experience secular and cultural holidays from other traditions.
-These are usually selected for their particular relevance to our community's families and teachers and/or the course of study during any given year.
+These are usually selected for their relevance to our community's families and teachers and/or the course of study during any given year.

-As a Jewish preschool, our holiday celebrations revolve around the Jewish calendar rather than the secular calendar.
-We explore through song, art, history, food and ritual the holidays of Rosh Hashanah, Yom Kippur, Sukkot, Simchat Torah, Hanukkah, Tu B'Shevat, Purim, Passover, Lag B'Omer, Yom Ha'atzmaut and Shavuot.
-While Christmas, St. Patrick's Day, Easter, Halloween and Valentine's Day are not celebrated at school, please be assured that a child's discussion about any home celebration is always a welcome topic in the classroom and will be treated with interest, curiosity and respect.
+As a Jewish preschool, our main holiday celebrations revolve around the Jewish calendar rather than the secular calendar.
+We explore through song, art, history, food and ritual the holidays of Rosh Hashanah, Yom Kippur, Sukkot, Simchat Torah, Hanukkah, Tu Bishvat, Purim, Passover and Shavuot.

+While many other holidays are not celebrated at school, please be assured that a child's discussion about any home celebration is always a welcome topic in the classroom and will be treated with interest, curiosity and respect.
+Families are welcome to share their holidays or celebrations with us and we can work together on how to share these traditions in your child's classroom.